Observability REST Endpoints¶

 - The

 organization_idis automatically resolved from your API key.
-You do not need to include it — the server enforces tenant isolation automatically.- Time windows support units: 'm' (minutes), 'h' (hours), 'd' (days).
-Default: '1h'.
+You do not need to include it — the server enforces tenant isolation automatically. - When making direct REST calls (not through the SDK), you must include both

 - The

 percentileparameter accepts values in 0–1 format (e.g.,0.95) or 1–100 format (e.g.,95).
-Default:0.95(p95).- Any metric preset can return time-series data by passing the
+Default:0.95(p95). - Any metric preset can return time-series data by passing the

-agent_classfilter is available on all agent-related metrics, letting you aggregate by agent type (e.g.,ToolUseAgent,SearchAgent) instead of individual agent names.- The
+agent_classfilter is available on all agent-related metrics, letting you aggregate by agent type (e.g.,ToolUseAgent,SearchAgent) instead of individual agent names. - The

 statusfilter defaults tosuccessforagent_performance_rate.
-Passfailureortimeoutto query other status rates.- The
+Passfailureortimeoutto query other status rates. - The

-severityfilter on/logsaccepts values:debug,info,warning,error.- The
+severityfilter on/logsaccepts values:debug,info,warning,error. - The

-session_idfilter is available on most metrics for narrowing results to a specific user session.- The
+session_idfilter is available on most metrics for narrowing results to a specific user session. - The

 categoryfilter onrai_rejection_totallets you narrow down rejections to a specific category (e.g.,harassment,hate,violence).